-JF Garrard is the founder of Dark Helix Press, Marketing Strategist for Ricepaper Magazine and an Assistant Editor for Amazing Stories Magazine.
-She is an editor and writer of speculative fiction (Trump Utopia or Dystopia Anthology, The Undead Sorceress) and non-fiction (The Literary Elephant).
-In 2018, her short story The Metamorphosis of Nova will be published in the Blood Is Thicker anthology by Iguana Books.
-In late 2018/19, another short story, The Perfect Husband will be published in We Shall Be Monsters Frankenstein anthology by Renaissance Press.
+JF Garrard is the founder of Dark Helix Press, Co-President of Canadian Author Association's Toronto Branch, Deputy Editor for Ricepaper Magazine and an Assistant Editor for Amazing Stories magazine.
+She is an editor and writer of speculative fiction (Immersion, Futuristic Canada, Trump Utopia or Dystopia Anthology, The Undead Sorceress) and non-fiction.
+Her contributions to business, diversity and health subjects have been published in Entrepreneur, Huffington Post, Moneyish, Monster.com, Women’s Health and Cosmopolitan, among others.
+Her latest stories include The Curse in the Brave New Girls: Adventures of Gales and Gizmos anthology, The Metamorphosis of Nova in the Blood Is Thicker anthology by Iguana Books and The Perfect Husband in the We Shall Be Monsters Frankenstein anthology by Renaissance Press. jfgarrard.com

 Immersion, an Asian speculative fiction anthology of fifteen stories which I edited with Allan Cho and William Tham is out!
 Two years in the making, we’ve used a lot of blood, sweat and tears on this project.
 The stories range from glimpses into loving relationships (with mermaids, grandparents, etc) to science fiction (using fish slime for fashion) to horror (supernatural beasts and an artist painting in blood).
 When we started the project we didn’t know what would come in the door.
 All we knew was we wanted to offer a chance to authors to send in the fantastic and surprise us!
 Towards the end we also did a cover re-haul and it looks completely different from before!